testertv/guillery-dl.github.io/README.md

  <a href="https://github.com/testertv/guillery-dl.github.io/raw/main/Releases/GUIllery-DL%20v.2022.12.17.exe" alt="License: GPLv3"><img src="https://img.shields.io/badge/Download-GUIllery--DL-brightgreen.svg" width="250"></a>
  </p><p align="center">

 The program is portable, but you need to put the following files (gallery-dl.exe, yt-dlp.exe, ffmpeg.exe) in the GUIllrery-DL folder.
-Github has problems with publishing "YT-DLP" and co., so you will have to download and put "gallery-dl", "yt-dlp and "ffmpeg" in the folder yourself.
+Github has problems with publishing "yt-dlp" and co., so you will have to download and put "gallery-dl", "yt-dlp" and "ffmpeg" in the folder yourself.
 If you ONLY need to download photos/images then you need only "gallery-dl.exe"!

 <p align="center">
 <a href="https://github.com/mikf/gallery-dl/releases" alt=""><img src="https://img.shields.io/badge/Download-gallery--dl-blue.svg"></a>